Deep Water (Highsmith novel)

-Deep Water is a psychological thriller novel by Patricia Highsmith, first published in 1957 by Harper & Brothers.
-It is Highsmith's fifth published novel, the working title originally being The Dog in the Manger.
+Deep Water is a psychological thriller by Patricia Highsmith first published in 1957 by Harper & Brothers.
+It is Highsmith's fifth published novel.
+The working title was originally The Dog in the Manger.
 It was brought back into print in the United States in 2003 by W. W. Norton & Company.

 Plot

-Vic and Melinda Van Allen are a couple in the small town of Little Wesley.
-Their loveless marriage is held together only by a precarious arrangement whereby, in order to avoid the messiness of divorce, Melinda is allowed to take any number of lovers as long as she does not desert her family.
-Vic becomes fascinated with the unsolved murder of one of Melinda's former lovers, Malcolm McRae, and, in order to successfully drive away her current fling, takes credit for the killing.
-When the real murderer is apprehended, Vic's claims are interpreted by the community as dark jokes.
+Vic and Melinda Van Allen are a couple living in a loveless marriage in the small town of Little Wesley.
+In order to accommodate Melinda while avoiding divorce, it has also become an open marriage within which Melinda is permitted to stray as long as she does not desert her family.
+Vic becomes fascinated with the unsolved murder of one of Melinda's former lovers, Malcolm McRae, and takes credit for it in order to successfully drive away her current fling.
+When the real murderer is apprehended, the community interprets Vic's false claim as a dark joke.

 Melinda begins a new relationship with a local pianist, Charley De Lisle.
-One night, at a party given at the home of one of their neighbours, the Cowans, Vic and Charley find themselves alone in the Cowans' backyard swimming pool.
-Impulsively, Vic drowns Charley, exits the pool, and feigns surprise when his body is discovered.
-His death is attributed to a cramp, though Melinda is immediately suspicious of her husband.
+One night, at a party held in the home of their neighbors, the Cowans, Vic and Charley find themselves alone in the backyard swimming pool.
+Impulsively, Vic drowns Charley, leaves the pool, and feigns surprise when Charley's body is discovered.
+His death is attributed to a cramp, although Melinda is immediately suspicious of her husband.